 Breast Reduction Surgical Technique

-The breast reduction procedure will be performed at a nearby accredited surgical center or hospital on an outpatient basis.
+The reduction mammaplasty procedure will be performed at a nearby accredited surgical center or hospital on an outpatient basis.
 The reduction mammoplasty will take about three to four hours to complete, depending on the extent of correction.
 Any additional procedures, such as surgery through incisions or liposuction may affect this time.
-You will be placed under general anesthesia.
+The surgeon will place the patient under general anesthesia.

 Inferior Pedicle Technique (Inverted-T, anchor, and wise pattern)